HL7/davinci-dtr/input/pagecontent/index.md

   <table style="border: none; margin-bottom: 0px;">
     <tr><td style="width: 72px; border: none"><img src="Note.png" style="float: left; width:18px; height:18px; margin: 0px;">&nbsp;<b><span style="color:maroon;">NOTE:</span></b></td>
       <td style="border: none">
  The term Electronic Health Record (EHR) is used in this IG and can be considered equivalent to Electronic Medical Record (EMR) or a Practice Management System (PMS) for the purposes of the contained content.
+The term EHR includes in its scope any certified HIT that performs the described burden reduction exchanges and/or processing as part of its capabilities.
       </td></tr>
   </table>
 </div><br>